ebdekock/StaffSlackBot/README.md

 # Staff Slack Bot
-NanoFramework for Slack to manage users.
+Nano Framework for Slack to manage users.
 Offers a guessing game for users to get to know each other in your company.

 # Features

 Syncs users to a local Sqlite DB every hour.
-Easily manage your users:
+Easily manage your local users when extending the bot:

 ```
 User.get(slack_id='123')
-User.phone = 0123456
+User.phone = 0123456789
 User.save()
 ```

 Guessing game uses optional face recognition to filter out avatars that won't offer any value:

 ![Guessing Game](assets/guessing_game.gif)